 What makes you want to leave your current position?

 The interviewer will use this question to determine if the applicant gets bored quickly, has issues working with others, or any other red flags/patterns.

 “I would say that I outgrew my current position in the second or third year.
-I’ve stayed for the last two years to support them as they adapt, and they are now stable again so I am searching for a new, more challenging position where I can continue to grow.”
+I’ve stayed for the last two years to support them as they adapt.
+They are now stable again so I am searching for a new, more challenging position where I can continue to grow.”

 What are you most happy about with your career?

 The interview wants to know what the applicant is passionate about and what they excel at.
-Furthermore, what in their career so far has felt most rewarding, as a way for the interviewer to know if this current position will provide the same benefits in the future.
+Furthermore, what in their career so far has felt most rewarding.
+This is a way for the interviewer to know if this current position will provide the same benefits in the future.